Advertisement

 This autobiographical one-man play, which debuted Off-Broadway last year, follows a boy named David (played by Droxler) navigating life in the Philly suburbs with the help of “imaginary friend and real-life idol” Robin Williams.
 This is a new production with an updated script, directed by Chad Austin, who also helmed the premiere.

-In 2014 the world reacted with an avalanche of tributes to Williams as a performer and friend while highlighting his most iconic characters.
+In 2014, the world reacted with an avalanche of tributes to Williams as a performer and friend while highlighting his most iconic characters.
 When we revisit our favorite stories for comfort, we have the chance to bring another person along for the ride through a movie or TV show.
 Droxler is nothing short of marvelous as he guides the audience on a madcap journey through his own past and present.

 Laughs, grief, and time travel

 Hedgerow’s renovated 19th-century mill-turned-theater wraps us in towering stone walls and greets the audience with a haunting display.
-Lucky Pickering’s set teems with countless costumes, wigs, and furniture, seemingly transported directly from a 1980s dressing room.
+Lucy Pickering’s set teems with countless costumes, wigs, and furniture, seemingly transported directly from a 1980s dressing room.
 Rickety scaffolding creeps up one side of the set, full of antique lamps from a dozen different living rooms.
 It’s a sprawling, vibrant wonder.
 Droxler bursts onstage and rises to meet that energy as he lights the way with deft narration.

 Droxler as Williams whirls chaotically across the stage while explosive and colorful outbursts from the windows, antique lamps, and blaring TV screen match his energy.
 He leaps flawlessly from playing himself as a child to playing his mother, his father, Williams, and a slew of other comedy icons.
-His Williams impression is so uncanny it brought on a twinge of delight mixed with grief.
+His Williams impression is so uncanny, it brought on a twinge of delight mixed with grief.

 The nostalgia pulled me right in.
 During the show, a lone TV glows and blares with the old Pennsylvania Lottery jingle.
-That sound clip alone jarred me like a sleeper cell right back to the 90s—since today’s tech can’t open a real doorway in time, this production may be the next best thing.
+That sound clip alone jarred me like a sleeper cell right back to the 1990s—since today’s tech can’t open a real doorway in time, this production may be the next best thing.

 Lily Fossner’s marvelous lighting shifts focus with surgical precision, morphing from a game show set to classic scenes from Mrs. Doubtfire and Aladdin.
 I nearly fell from my seat laughing when Droxler brought the entire scene to a panicked halt, realizing he couldn’t afford the rights to any Disney songs.